leonstel/leonstel.github.io/drafts/distribution_generation.md

 Begin philosophical

-An individual entity might look like a random entity but if you take enough samples a strong tendency?
+An individual entity might look like a random entity but if you take enough samples a strong tendency occurs and a certain direction becomes certainty.

+Humans don't act randomly

 Random is a concept to capture uncertainty, the moment you see the outcome it is not longer being random.